geometer0/Ask_Claude/README.md

 Google Chrome extension that uses Anthropic API calls to provide translation, definition, or explanation of highlighted text.

-⚠️ Security Notice:
+⚠️ Security Notice ⚠️
-* This extension makes API calls directly from your browser
+* This extension makes API calls directly from your browser, which requires a "dangerouslyAllowBrowser: true" flag
 * Your API key is stored in Chrome's local storage
-* While convenient for personal use, this is not recommended for production environments
-* Consider using a backend server for additional security if deploying publicly
+* I am not fully aware of the security flaws of this, but if someone has access to Chrome on your machine they probably have access to your API key